CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 To convert the matrix B1 to be B2 by B_2 = Q@B_1 you'd multiply by Q=B_2 @ B_1^-1.

-Going back to the warning: the Change of basis Q under 1 definition isn't an inverse of Q under the other defintion.
+Going back to the warning: the Change of basis Q under 1 definition isn't an inverse of Q under the other definition.
 It's the terms that make up Q that have flipped.
 You've defined B1 as changing representation of vectors (standard) which is the inverse of mapping a basis vector to a new basis vector (less common).
 The same is true second basis B2; but Q=B_2 @ B_1^-1 then Q^-1 = B_1 @ B_2^-1 not B_2^-1 @ B_1.

 To conclude: to think  about change of basis think of how to convert the representation of a fixed vector as you change the units.
 Don't memorize formulas.

 # Most Interesting things learned:

 Using Orthonormal Projection to find approximations, even in the space of functions was the coolest.
-I'll let Axler speak, it's mindblowing.
+I'll let Axler speak, it's mind blowing.
 <img src="/images/axler_ch6c_minimization_pt1.jpg">
 <img src="/images/axler_ch6c_minimization_pt2.jpg">